 Author: Darrell R. VanDeusen, Kollman & Saucier, PA

-- Maryland employers with 50 or more employees must provide eligible employees with a one-day leave of absence on the day that employee's immediate family member is leaving for or returning from active military duty outside of the US as a member of the US armed forces.
+- A covered employer provide an eligible employee with a one-day leave of absence on the day that employee's immediate family member is leaving for or returning from active military duty outside of the US as a member of the US armed forces.
 See Family Military Leave.

-- While Maryland law does not require employers to provide paid leave for adoptive parents, an employer that does provide paid leave to an employee following the birth of a child must provide the same leave with pay to an employee when a child is placed with the employee for adoption.
+- While Maryland law does not require an employer to provide paid leave to adoptive parents, an employer that does provide paid leave to an employee following the birth of a child must provide the same leave with pay to an employee when a child is placed with the employee for adoption.
 See Adoption Leave.